-This is the straight line distance between the academy main gate and the child's home address (front door).
-Children who live nearest to the school as determined by a straight line measurement from the child's home address point to the main entrance of the school on Beaconsfield Drive.
-Stoke on Trent Local Authority uses a Geographical Information System to calculate home to school distances.
-This determines coordinates of the applicant's home address using the Local Land and Property Gazeteer (LLPG) and Ordinance Survey Address Point data.
+- 2.4.1.
+This is the straight line distance between the academy main gate and the child's home address (front door). - 2.4.2.
+Children who live nearest to the academy as determined by a straight line measurement from the child's home address point to the main entrance of the academy on Beaconsfield Drive.
+Stoke on Trent Local Authority uses a Geographical Information System to calculate home to academy distances.
+This determines coordinates of the applicant's home address using the Local Land and Property Gazeteer (LLPG) and Ordinance Survey Address Point data. - 2.4.3.
 Where two dwellings with the same front entrance the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.

+2.5.
 Dual address

-Where a child lives at two different addresses, the 'home' address will be determined as the address at which the child resides for the majority of school nights.
-School nights are Sunday night to Thursday night inclusive.
-In a case where the child spends an equal number of school nights at each address, then the address where the child benefit is paid will be used.
+2.5.1.
+Where a child lives at two different addresses, the 'home' address will be determined as the address at which the child resides for the majority of academy nights.
+Academy nights are Sunday night to Thursday night inclusive.
+In a case where the child spends an equal number of academy nights at each address, then the address where the child benefit is paid will be used.
 Where no child benefit is claimed the address used to register the child with a doctor will be used.